631: Chasten the Dragon Edition

 Before we lower the curtain today, I want to remind listeners in the Pacific Northwest that God Awful Movies is coming to Portland, Oregon, for what is already going to be our biggest live show ever.

 And if you're on the fence about coming, look, we haven't announced the movie yet, but when we do, you will definitely tip over to our side of the fence.
+So you might as well get tickets now.

 Check for more details at godawfulmovieslive.com or check the show notes.
+Anyway, that's all the blessed movie we've got for you tonight.

-Anyway, that's all the blessed movie we've got for you tonight, but we'll be back in 10,022 minutes with more.
+But we'll be back in 10,022 minutes with more.

-Eastern on Monday, and even newer episode of our sister show's hot friend got off on movies day being at 7 eastern on tuesday and an even newer episode of our half sister's host citation needed debuting at noon eastern on wednesday when one of these days i'm going to get all the way through that paragraph obviously i need to thank marsh for stepping in for heath this week i need to thank heath for all the stuff he does that needs stepped in for eli bosnick for always bringing his a game lucinda leujans who would have loved to be here this week but we're watching a couple of our nieces including a two-year-old and that has been her full-time job this week Also, want to thank Simon for providing this week's Farnsworth quote.
+Eastern on Monday, and even a newer episode of our sister show's hot friend got off on movies debuting at 7 eastern on tuesday and an even newer episode of our half sister's host citation needed debuting at noon eastern on wednesday one one of these days i'm gonna get all the way through that paragraph obviously i need to thank marsh for stepping in for heath this week i need to thank heath for all the stuff he does that needs stepped in for eli bosnick for always bringing his a game lucinda illusions who would have loved to be here this week but we're watching a couple of our nieces including a two-year-old and that has been her full-time job this week also want to thank simon for providing this week's farnsworth quote he said that shit back in january can't imagine that he's feeling any better about it right now though but most of all, of course, I want to thank this week's best people.

-Elkin, the Jodi Lang, C.I.H., FPK, Depressed Bumblebee, Hausdorff, Eileen, Logan, Fam, Bo, Steven, Randy, and Jim.
+Elkin, the Jodi Lang, CIH, FPK, Depressed Bumblebee, Hausdorff, Eileen, Logan, Fam, Bo, Steven, Randy, and Jim.
+Elkin, Jodi, CIA, and FPK, or so smart chat GBT asked them to do its homework.

-And Bo, Steven, Randy, and Jim, whose dicks are longer than a Corey Booker filibuster.
+Bumble, Hausdorff, Eileen, and Logan fam, whose IQs match their social security numbers, and Bo, Steven, Randy, and Jim, whose dicks are longer than a Corey Booker filibuster.

 Yes, I know it wasn't technically a filibuster, but joke works better with the word filibuster, damn it.